Finder Score for business loans

 How fast can you get a $300,000 business loan?

 How quickly you can receive your $300,000 business loan depends on the lender.
-Traditional banks may take several weeks due to the thorough underwriting process, while online lenders can expedite the process and offer faster approvals, sometimes within a few hours or days.
+Traditional banks may take several weeks due to having a thorough underwriting process, while online lenders can expedite the process and offer faster approvals, sometimes within a few hours or days.

 Receiving funding from a government program, like the Canada Small Business Financing Program, can take six to nine weeks.